Chaos in Kyiv as escape routes close

 His friend, Mo, is busy sharing Iranian dried fruit snacks with fellow passengers.

 “We have a small shop here too, selling products from Iran,” he says.
-“It wasn’t a tonne of money, but it made enough to pay for our rent.
+“It wasn’t a ton of money, but it made enough to pay for our rent.
 I hope it’s still there when we come back,” he says.

 Their chances of getting across the border and into Poland are not as clear as the others.